Omni Calculator logo

 • α=1\alpha = 1 means that no sound is reflected — this would happen if you opened the window, for example.

 Our reverberation time calculator can determine the effective absorbing area of any room with a regular cuboid shape.
-If you activate the Advanced mode at the bottom, you will be able to customize the absorption coefficients of all room elements: walls, the ceiling, the floor, doors, and windows.
+If you expand the absorption coefficients section at the bottom, you will be able to customize the absorption coefficients of all room elements: walls, the ceiling, the floor, doors, and windows.

 💡 You can find a list of absorption coefficients of commonly used materials under this link.